Why Consider Annuities?

 Immediate Annuities

-These Annuities offer guaranteed,4 predictable payments for life or a certain period of time.
+These Annuities offer guaranteed,4 predictable payments for life or a certain period.

-This is accomplished by paying a large premium to the insurer in exchange for set fixed payments over a lifetime or several years with a minimum of 5 years.
+This is accomplished by paying a large premium to the insurer in exchange for setting fixed payments over a lifetime or several years with a minimum of 5 years.

 You can start receiving income immediately or defer the income for up to 1 year.